-- 1. Quizzes (individual effort, 50 points).
-During class on several unannounced (but usually predictable) occasions, complete quizzes that assess knowledge of assigned reading. - 2.
-Interpretive Essays (2 essays, 150 points each).
-Write essays that interpret how films discussed in class reflects on their specific cultural, historical, and/or generic contexts. - 3.
-Blog (recurring, 150 points total).
-Post responses (three or four sentences will probably suffice) to prompts on the class blog. - 4.
+- 3. Blog (recurring, 100 points total).
+Post blog entries (one or two paragraphs) that respond to specific, cited details from films assigned since the last blog due date, films that you should connect to ideas from assigned readings. - 4.
 Short Film (group and individual efforts, 300 points total).
 Create a 5-7 minute video that reflects on and demonstrates the rhetoric, techniques, and concepts discussed in class. - a.
-Abstract (individual, 50 points) In approximately half a page, summarize your video and how details of narrative, mise-en-scene, etc. will reflect meaningfully on critical and theoretical concepts discussed in class. - b.
+Report (individual, 50 points) In approximately half a page, summarize your video's development and how details of narrative, mise-en-scene, cinematography, editing, sound, etc. reflect meaningfully on critical and theoretical concepts discussed in class. - b.
 Video (group, 200 points) Fictional, documentary, experimental: create a video that reflects meaningfully on critical and theoretical concepts discussed in class. - c.
-Evaluation (individual, 50 points) Design explicit criteria and use them evaluate all group members' (yours included) performances on the project.
-Your evaluation should include details about how well your video reflected meaningfully on critical and theoretical concepts discussed in class.

-5. Final Exam (individual effort, 100 points).
+Evaluation (individual, 50 points) Design explicit criteria and use them to evaluate all group members' (yours included) performances on the project.
+Include details about how well your video reflects on critical and theoretical concepts discussed in class. - 5.
+Final Exam (individual effort, 100 points).
 Demonstrate your knowledge of film rhetoric, analytical technique, and the films we have studied.